 In this article, we’ve offered a dozen suggested bonsai gifts for holiday giving at various price points.
 We’ve also outlined some gifts to avoid and provided advice on how to shop for live bonsai trees.

-Editor’s Note: This article was first published in December 2021 and has been updated for accuracy and comprehensiveness.
+Editor’s Note: This previously published article has been updated in 2023 for accuracy and comprehensiveness.